Guide to Alcohol and Laser Eye Surgery

 Each morning, you awake to the surprise that you no longer need to fiddle with contact lenses or fumble for your glasses to start the day.
 There are no longer any restrictions on which activities and sports you can engage with, opening you up to things like swimming, skiing, diving, and water sports.
 And perhaps most important of all, if you were a contact wearer, your chances of developing an infection or eye disease are dramatically reduced.

 For this reason, it’s only natural you’ll want to celebrate.
-And even if that’s not the case, you may simply have a work event or other social activity planned for the night of the surgery.
+And even if that’s not the case, you may have a work event or other social activity planned for the night of the surgery.
 Whatever the reason, finding out when you can get back to drinking alcohol after Laser Eye Surgery is paramount to ensuring your recovery goes as smoothly as possible.

 Thankfully, you won’t have to go cold turkey for too long.
 In fact, you can be back consuming your favourite tipple the day after Laser Eye Surgery.

 With that being said, the exact amount of time you will need to go without drinking is dependent on every individual case.
 But in general, it’s typically 24 hours.

 Drinking alcohol and supporting your recovery

-So, to quickly sum up, in the initial 24 hours after surgery, your eyes are in the acute stages of healing and will be slightly drier than usual.
-Therefore, it’s paramount you avoid drinking any alcohol or use any products with high alcohol content.
+So, to sum up, in the initial 24 hours after surgery, your eyes are in the acute stages of healing and will be slightly drier than usual.
+Therefore, it’s paramount you avoid drinking any alcohol or using any products with high alcohol content.
 Most clinics provide complimentary eye drops you can use to help keep your eyes well lubricated.

 It’s important to note here that although your eyes reach about 80 per cent of their full recovery within just one day, it can take several weeks for them to hit 100 per cent .
 For this reason, it’s recommended to take it easy on the alcohol over the days that follow, sticking to the aftercare guidelines recommended by your surgeon and optometrist.